zhuminjie/OpenSeesPyDoc/docs/meshobj.rst

 .. classmethod:: mesh.tri(lines)

    Create a triangular mesh object.
+The line mesh take 3 :class:`node` objects for each element.

    ========================   ============================================================================
    ``lines`` |list|           A list of :meth:`mesh.line`, which define the area to be meshed.